 Insert the following proposed change at P38L55.

+If an AP provides a Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP shall perform one of the following actions:

+1) Set in the Device ID field to zero length (indicating the current device ID is maintained) in that same Device ID element or Device ID KDE , and provide a new PASN ID in PASN ID element or PASN ID KDE

-If an AP provides a Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same Device ID element or Device ID KDE a new device ID and, in a PASN ID element or PASN ID KDE , a new PASN ID, thus establishing a new shared identity state.
+2) Provide in that same Device ID element or Device ID KDE a new device ID and, in a PASN ID element or PASN ID KDE , a new PASN ID

+thus establishing a new shared identity state.
 An AP shall set a Device ID Status field to 1 indicating Not Recognized if the AP cannot unequivocally identify the non-AP STA shared identity state.
 [3043, 3063, 3065, 3134, 3200, 3201]

-If an AP provides a PASN ID element with the PASN ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same PASN ID element a new PASN ID and in a new Device ID element a new Device ID, thus establishing a new shared identity.
+If an AP provides a PASN ID element with the PASN ID Status field set to 1, indicating Not Recognized, then the AP shall provide in that same PASN ID element a new PASN ID and in a new Device ID element a new Device ID, thus establishing a new shared identity.
 An AP may set a PASN ID Status field to 1 indicating “Not recognized” if the AP cannot unequivocally identify the non-AP STA shared identity state.